 The REIT has two broad categories of general and administrative expenses consisting of: i) public entity costs, and ii) outsourced costs.
 The public entity costs reflect the expenses related to ongoing operations of the REIT (including professional fees and fees payable to members of the REIT's Board of Trustees (the "Board") and will fluctuate depending on when such expenses are incurred.
 The outsourced costs are largely related to the services provided by Dilawri pursuant to the Administration Agreement.
 The Administration Agreement provides for services to the REIT to be on a cost-recovery basis with a fixed fee during the Forecast Period (as defined below) and, as such, it is not expected that such costs will fluctuate materially from quarter to quarter prior to July 2016.
-General and administrative expenses in Q1 2016 were above the Adjusted Forecast level due to additional tax filings required for three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton, and Audi Barrie) for the amount of \$15 and additional \$22 in legal and regulatory filing costs for the REIT.
+General and administrative expenses in the second quarter and for the year-to-date periods were above the Adjusted Financial Forecast level due to additional tax fillings required for the three properties acquired subsequent to the IPO (Toyota Woodland, Porsche JLR Edmonton and Audi Barrie) for the amount of \$15 and an additional \$24 in Q2 2016 and \$61 in YTD 2016 for legal and regulatory filling costs for the REIT.